Himara revolt of 1912: Securing the region

-In order to secure the control of the region against a possible counterattack, Spyromilios ordered the Cretan units to move immediately to the strategic location of the Llogara Pass.
-The pass was located northwest of Himara and towards the direction of Vlore.
-Upon advancing to their new positions, the Cretan groups realized that a number of Ottoman Albanian irregulars were stationed there, while an attempt to push them out, on November 24, was unsuccessful.

 Spyromilios also suggested to the Greek Prime Minister Eleftherios Venizelos that the coastal city of Vlorë should come under Greek control but the latter responded negatively from fear that this might trigger Italian military intervention.

 Albanian attacks against Himara were initiated after the Albanian Declaration of Independence in Vlorë on November 28.
 The representative of the Albanian provisional government, Eqrem Vlora, sent a letter to Orthodox Greeks in Himarë ordering them to "affirm their allegiance to Albania or face destruction" and giving them three days to decide whether they desired to "live with the Albanians or die with the Greeks".
 Nevertheless, the defenders managed to repel them and the area remained under Greek control until the end of the Balkan Wars.
 In one occasion when the Greek headquarters expected full-scale attack in the area it ordered Spyromilios to retreat, however he rejected the order and remained in the region, successfully organizing the local defence.